petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ### Identify the Services to Consume

-Use the following services in the Liferay DXP Headless Delivery API to manage Web Content:
+Use the following services in the Liferay DXP Headless Delivery API to manage web content:

-- `StructuredContent` for Web Content Articles.
+- `StructuredContent` for articles.
-- `ContentStructure` for Web Content Structures.
+- `ContentStructure` for structures.
-- `ContentTemplate` for Web Content Templates.
+- `ContentTemplate` for templates.

 To view detailed information on these APIs, use your browser and access Liferay's API Explorer at `[server]:[port]/o/api` (e.g. http://localhost:8080/o/api).
 For more information, read [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).